UTokyo-FieldPhenomics-Lab/corepp/README.md

 ### How to Cite

-If you use this code in your research, please cite the [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/magistri2022ral-iros.pdf):
+If you use this code in your research, please cite our [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/magistri2022ral-iros.pdf):
 ```
 @article{magistri2022ral-iros,